 The enormity of the police presence surrounding the former banks was staggering.

 “We can get a better look at the numbers on the other side where we can admire them fondly as though they were objects of our affection.”

 All the pain, hate and futility faded out of view as another oscillating Night of Brahma enveloped the camp ground.

 At the Octagon the nano-computer was too slow.

-Emerging from the criminal vats of the global slavocracy, the Kill-Freak Syndicate strutted about cloaked in fairy tales of secrecy and bribery as if they were of the finest fabrics.
+Emerging from the criminal vats of the global slavocracy, the Kill-Freak Syndicate strutted about cloaked in the finest fabrics, the fairy tales of secrecy and bribery.

 “This is what you do not understand…”